mikemiles86/beachCRaB/index.md

 ---
 title: CRaB
 ---
+Can we add some navigation links up top.
+Help (this page) | Network | Data

 ## 1. Collect
 See something?
 Pick-up something!
 Don't just walk past that empty can or other [debris](/debris) laying in the sand.
 Do your part and pick it up.